www-splitcells-net/net.splitcells.network/doc/manual/update.md

 ```sh
 user.bin.configure
 ```
+The first option is faster than the second.

 ## Second Option: Reapply All User Configurations
 Generally it is recommended to reinstall this program and to reapply all user configurations during an update of this program:
 ```sh
 user.configure
 ```

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.